Trial Advocacy and Dispute Resolution LLM

 Eamon Gallagher, JD (Drexel University Kline School of Law) Director of the Entrepreneurial Law Clinic.
 Corporate transactional law; entrepreneurship and law

 Deborah Gordon, JD (New York University School of Law) Associate Dean of Academic Affairs.
-Associate Professor.
+Professor.
 Trusts and estates, gift tax, legal methods.

 Wendy Greene, LLM, JD (George Washington University School of Law; Tulane University School of Law) Director of the Center for Law, Policy, and Social Action.
 Professor.
 Natural hair discrimination; race and the law; employment law